Advice from Departments

 What course(s) should a student plan to take in their first year if they intend to major/minor in your department/program?

-All students interested in environmental science or policy should take ES118 in their spring semester.
-Students interested in Environmental Science should take intro biology (BI163 & BI164) in the fall and spring of their first year.
-Students interested in environmental policy should take microeconomics (EC133).
+The ES majors and the ES minor require that students take an introductory ES course: ES118 or ES120.
+Students interested in Environmental Science, Environmental Policy, or Environmental Computation should take ES118 or ES120 (not both) in the fall or spring semester of their first year.
+Students interested in Environmental Science should also take Biology (BI163 & BI164) in the fall and spring of their first year.
+Students interested in Environmental Policy should also take Microeconomics (EC133) in the fall or spring semester of their first year.

 What course(s), if any, does your department/program offer that would fulfill a distribution and/or diversity requirement?